ekleinso/openshift-azure-csi-nfs/README.md

   volumeMode: Filesystem
 EOF
 ```

+The minimum size for a NFS file share is 100GB due to the requirement on Premium storage in the Azure storage account.
+If you specify less that 100GB the volume will be created in Azure as a 100GB volume.
+Anything greater than 100GB will be created as configured.

 The PV that is created from the claim has the storage account information stored in the *volumeHandle* field.
 It will be in the format **resource-group#storage-account#file-share-name**.
 ```yaml